 Learn about our programs

-The poverty line, also called the “poverty threshold,” is the minimum level of income deemed adequate in a particular country.
-The poverty line is different from country to country, typically being higher in developed countries and lower in less developed countries.
-In 2015, the World Bank found that 10% of the global population lived below the poverty line, which they defined as $1.90 per day as an absolute minimum.
+The poverty line, also known as the “poverty threshold,” is the minimum level of income deemed adequate to survive within a given country.
+The poverty line, of course, varies widely among communities inside a nation, and the line is different for each country, determined largely by their basic cost-of-living and the percentage of people living below that minimum.
 The actual calculation for each country comes from finding the total cost of all essential resources that an average human adult consumes in one year.